unaizorrilla/lemoncode/README.md

 # Lemoncode Frontend Master

-Just the repository for mandatory exercises of *Lemoncode* Frontend master
+Just the repository for mandatory exercises of *Lemoncode Frontend Master*.

 ## Prerequisites